derektypist/scheme-tracker/README.md

 * Django
 * JavaScript

+Bootstrap - To Facilitate FontAwesome.

 ## Testing

 Vary the width of the browser window.
 Use different browsers (e.g. Microsoft Edge, Safari).

 Credit Card Testing - Use the credit card number of 4242424242424242 and any security key.
+I do not use my own credit card for testing purposes.

+Test with the stripe account that has not been activated and the message regarding unable to take payment appears.

 External links (e.g. PDF) will open in a new tab using target="_blank".
 All links have been manually tested to ensure that they are pointing to the correct destination.

-In the terminal window use python3 manage.py test products.
+In the terminal window use the command

+    python3 manage.py test products

 ## Deployment

 It will be deployed to Heroku.
-Make sure requirements.txt is up to date by using pip3 freeze > requirements.txt after adding new libraries (e.g. Stripe).
+Make sure requirements.txt is up to date by using the command

+    pip3 freeze > requirements.txt

+after adding new libraries (e.g. Stripe).

 ## Credits